 Local Service Overview

+In Ontario, difference between wills and powers of attorney work usually becomes easier to manage once the documents, timing, and immediate objective are reviewed together.
 Wills and powers of attorney are often discussed together, but they do very different jobs.
 A will takes effect after death.
 Powers of attorney operate during life, usually when a person is unable to manage their own affairs or wants to delegate authority to someone they trust.
+An overview of how wills and powers of attorney operate at different times and why a complete estate plan usually needs both.

 What a will does